Pennsylvania Bair Hugger Lawyers

 Helping Clients with Their Bair Hugger™ Warming Blanket Injury Claim

 3M™, the manufacturer of the Bair Hugger Warming Blanket, is facing multiple lawsuits as a result of a study that links use of the device to patients’ onset of deep joint infection after a knee replacement or hip replacement procedure.
 If you or a loved one have been injured by the Bair Hugger™ Warming Blanket, get in touch with our Pennsylvania defective medical device lawyers.

 As one of the largest firms in the area, Handler, Henning & Rosenberg has the resources to effectively pursue cases against large medical device manufacturers.
 In fact, we are one of the only firms in the area to handle mass torts.
 Join with us in the pursuit of just compensation for your injuries.
-We are available 24/7 and have offices in Lancaster, Carlisle, Harrisburg, York, and Hanover.
+We are available 24/7 and have offices in Carlisle, Hanover, Harrisburg, Lancaster, and York.

 Call (888) 498-3023 for a free case evaluation!
 Our team of defective medical device lawyers us here to help you.